Scottish poverty study calls on governments to tackle rising deprivation

-The percentage of households falling below society’s minimum standard of living has increased from 14 per cent to 33 per cent over the last 30 years, despite the size of the economy doubling.
+The percentage of households falling below society’s minimum standard of living has increased from 14% to 33% over the last 30 years, despite the size of the economy doubling.
 This is one of the stark findings from the largest study of poverty and deprivation ever conducted in the UK.

-In Scotland today, when comparing people’s actual living standards with the minimum standards which the public thinks everyone should have, researchers found:
+In Scotland today, when we compare people’s actual living standards with the minimum standards which the public thinks everyone should have, we find that:

 - almost one million people cannot afford adequate housing conditions

 - 800,000 people are too poor to engage in common social activities

 - over a quarter of a million children and adults aren’t properly fed.

 The survey shows that people in Scotland have the same view of what the minimum standard of living should be as those in the rest of the UK.

 The survey also shows that there is slightly less poverty in Scotland than in the rest of the UK; 18% of children and adults in Scotland were poor at the end of 2012 compared with 22% in the rest of the UK.
 People were regarded as poor if they had both a low income and were also ‘multiply deprived’ - suffering from three or more deprivations such as lack of food, heating and clothing due to a lack of money.

 The Poverty and Social Exclusion in the United Kingdom (PSE) project, funded by the Economic and Social Research Council (ESRC), has shown that even full-time work is not always sufficient to escape from poverty.